HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - ed_cos_sza
-     - Boolean wether or not the irradiance is normalized by the cosinus of the solar zenith angle before the above quality checks are applied (i.e., irr_variability_percent)
+     - Boolean wether or not the irradiance is normalized by the cosinus of the solar zenith angle before the above quality checks are applied (i.e. irr_variability_percent)
      - True or flase
    * - no_go_zone
      - Place holder to include the path to an site specific configuration file
-     - e.g., /waterhypernet/Ancillary/nogo_zone/azimuth_range.config (not used yet)
+     - e.g. /waterhypernet/Ancillary/nogo_zone/azimuth_range.config (not used yet)

 **Table 13: SimSpecSettings**